Ringing a bell yourself

 Ringing from the keyboard

 Before ringing, you need to tell Abel which bell(s) you want to ring.
-If the bells are in a circle, when you press the J key this always rings the bell at the bottom right of the circle (bottom left if you've set the option for an anticlockwise ring).
-If the bells are in a line, when you press the J key it rings the bell that has an underline mark below it.
+If the bells are in a circle (square pictures of sally/tail or a handbell), when you press the J key this always rings the bell at the bottom right of the circle (bottom left if you've set the option for an anticlockwise ring).
+For moving rope/ringer pictures, if the bells are in a line, when you press the J key it rings the bell that has an underline mark below it; if the bells are in a crescent, the J key rings the bell on the right.
 The F, R and U keys always ring the next three bells.

 If you don't like the keys that Abel uses to control the ringing, you can change them.
 Click on the Options menu item then on Keyboard Mappings, and change the keys to your preferred ones.